Kapil2703/Angular_FireBase/README.md

 my-angular-project

+## Run following in Terminal in your project directory

 Run `npm install -g firebase-tools` Install the firebase-tools CLI that will handle your deployment

 Run `firebase login` to login from your account.